-Planning also takes into account any restrictions on the property title, front and boundary setbacks, shadowing impacts on neighbouring lots to name just a few standards we consider when designing any project..
+Planning also takes into account any restrictions on the property title ( covenants or Section 173 Agreements), front and boundary setbacks, shadowing impacts on neighbouring lots, vegetation protection to name just a few standards and objectives we consider when designing any project..

 An experienced Town Planner will guide you through the maze of policies each council has adopted.
 Contact our Registered Planner for your complimentary advice.
 What can you build on your land?

 Two different Zoning Schedules

 The architecture of the development should be attractive and fit into the context of the neighbourhood in most cases- as councils look at this aspect seriously.

 The design should generally satisfy the requirements of a sustainable design as more and more councils are insisting on a Sustainable Development Assessment (SDA).

 The aspect, positioning of living areas, solar access, sunshade devices, landscaping are the essentials of a good design which not only provides comfort to the occupants but tick the boxes at Council and for your real estate agent!

 AuArchitecture's Registered professionals will provide the right design and prepare the drawings Council or your Building Surveyor requires.
 We document the SDA report and Landscape design when requested.

 COMPLIMENTARY DEVELOPMENT ASSESSMENT!
 WHAT CAN YOU BUILD?